Skip to main content

 export ANTHROPIC_API_KEY='your-key-here'

-For more options: agentuse auth --help
+For more options: agentuse provider --help

 Increase timeout for long-running agents: